NeurodataWithoutBorders/nwb-schema/format_docs/source/format_release_notes.rst

     - Renamed dataset ``electrode_idx`` in ``<ElectricalSeries>`` to ``electrode_group`` for consistency (and since the dataset is now a link to the ``<ElectrodeGroup>``)

 Improved governance and accessibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Change:** Updated release and documentation mechanisms for the NWB format sepcification

+**Reason:** Imporove governance, ease-of-use, extensibility, and accessibility of the NWB format specification

+**Specific Changes**

-- Specification now released in seperate Git repository
+    - The NWB format specification is now released in seperate Git repository
-- Format specification released as YAML files (rather than via Python .py file included in the API)
+    - Format specifications are released as YAML files (rather than via Python .py file included in the API)
-- Organized core types into a set of smaller YAML files
+    - Organized core types into a set of smaller YAML files to ease overview and maintenance
-- Converted all documentation documents to Sphinx reStructuredText files to ease portability and maintainability
+    - Converted all documentation documents to Sphinx reStructuredText to improve portability, maintainability, deployment, and public access
     - Sphinx documentation for the format are auto-generated from the YAML sources to ensure consistency between the specification and documentation
+    - The pyNWB API now provides dedicated data structured to interact with NWB specifications, enabling users programmatically access and generate format specifications

+Specification language changes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Change:** Numerous changes have been made to the specification language itself.

+**Reason:** Make the specification language and format easier to use and interpret

+**Specific Changes:**

+    - The specific changes to the specification language are described in the release notes of the documentation of the specification language.
+Most changes effect mainly how the format is specified rather than how the format actually looks.
+Some select specific changes that have implications on the format itself are described next.

+Specification of dataset dimensions
+"""""""""""""""""""""""""""""""""""

+**Change:** Updated the specification of the dimenions of dataset

+**Reason:** To simplify the specification of dimension of datasets and attribute

+**Format Changes:**

+    * The shape of various dataset is now specified explicitly for several datasets via the new ``shape`` key
+    * The ``unit`` for values in a dataset are specified via an attribute on the dataset itself rather than via ``unit`` definitions in structs that are available only in the specification itself but not the format.
+    * In some cases the length of a dimension was implicitly described by the length of structs describing the components of a dimension.
+This information is now explitily described in the ``shape`` of a dataset.

+Added ``Link`` type
+"""""""""""""""""""

+**Change** Added new type for links

+**Reason:**

+    - Links are usually a different type than datasets on the storage backend (e.g., HDF5)
+    - Make links more readily identifiable
+    - Avoid special type specification in datasets

+**Format Changes:** The format itself is not affected by this change aside from the fact that datasets that were links are now explicitly declared as links.

 1.0.5g\_beta, Oct 7, 2016